-Table 6.6.1.1.1.11-1 Enum: LockedStatus

-6.6.1.1.1.14 Area Network Info Type
+6.6.2.2.14 Area Network Info Type

 The AreaNwkInfo is a complex type that describes the information about a M2M area network.
 Information includes the area network identifier, area network name, area network type, and the list of devices in the M2M Area Network.